Services for Alumni

 If you reside in Minnesota and want to checkout academic books, you can also become a member of the University of Minnesota Friends of the Library, which costs $80/year.
 With this membership, you can borrow books for 6 weeks and checkout 25 items at a time.
 Note: This option does not include remote access to online resources.

 Because of licensing agreements, we cannot provide alumni with off-campus access.
-Consequently, approximately 60 days after you graduate, your username and password will no longer work for accessing SuperSearch and subscription databases.
+Consequently, approximately 60 days after you graduate, you will no longer be able to access SuperSearch and subscription databases.

 Ways to Access Online Resources

 Saint Mary’s Libraries On-Campus

 While we cannot offer off-campus access to Saint Mary’s alumni, you are welcome to use SuperSearch and library databases while on-campus.
 When visiting Saint Mary’s Libraries, ask a librarian to log you into a computer as a guest.
 Printing will be free.
 Note: Current students have computer access priority during busy times.

 Electronic Library of Minnesota

 If you are a Minnesota resident and have a public library card, you can access online articles, eBooks, and more using the Electronic Library of Minnesota (ELM).
 Many of the same EBSCO databases you used as a Saint Mary’s student, such as Academic Search Premier, are available from ELM.
 You can access ELM with a Minnesota public library card.
 Contact your local library for more information.
 Other states have similar resources.
 Contact your local library for more information.

 Many scholarly resources are freely available online from Google Scholar.
 Search a topic, and select the PDF link in the results list to access the full text.